eddfigarola/printerlogicpoc/README.md

 # printerlogicpoc
-Automation with Python and Selenium - Probe of Concep
+Automation Testing with Python and Selenium - Probe of Concept